nwb-extensions/staged-extensions/README.md

 and provide feedback and request changes, if any.

-6. When your pull request is merged, a new repository, called
-<your-extension-name>-feedstock will be created in the nwb-extensions
-GitHub organization, and you will be added as a maintainer for that repository.
+6. When your pull request is merged, a new repository, called `<your-extension-name>-feedstock` will be created in the nwb-extensions GitHub organization with the contents of `https://github.com/<your-github-username>/staged-extensions/<your-extension-name>`, and you will be added as a maintainer for that repository.